 Visualize Your Data

-One of most beneficial aspects of BI software is the ability to view data in such a way that it is easy to understand and analyze.
+One of most beneficial aspects of Call Center Business Intelligence software is the ability to view data in such a way that it is easy to understand and analyze.
 BI software allows call center managers to visualize their collected data using easily configurable charts and graphs on user-friendly, customizable dashboards.

 Visual dashboards are a great tool for measuring call center performance at a high level.
 They show a snapshot or overview of what’s going on within the center.
 For example, among other things, a call center dashboard can reveal the total number of inbound and outbound calls occurring at any given time, or how many calls each agent has made or received.